YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 repl_procedures.tar.gz contains a set of replication example scripts.
 Each script contains a combination of YottaDB commands that accomplish a specific task.
 All examples in the Procedures section use these replication scripts but each example uses different script sequence and script arguments.
 Always run all replication examples in a test system from a new directory as they create sub-directories and database files in the current directory.
 No claim of copyright is made with regard to these examples.
 These example scripts are for explanatory purposes and are not intended for production use.
 YOU MUST UNDERSTAND, AND APPROPRIATELY ADJUST THE COMMANDS GIVEN IN THESE SCRIPTS BEFORE USING IN A PRODUCTION ENVIRONMENT.
 Typically, you would set replication between instances on different systems/data centers and create your own set of scripts with appropriate debugging and error handling to manage replication between them.

-Go to http://tinco.pair.com/bhaskar/gtm/doc/books/ao/UNIX_manual/downloadables/repl_procedures.tar.gz to download repl_procedures.tar.gz on a test system.
+Go to `Github <https://github.com/YottaDB/YottaDBdoc/tree/master/GTMAdminOps>`_ to download repl_procedures.tar.gz on a test system.

 repl_procedures.tar.gz includes the following scripts: